livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.1 Graph

-The graph is the set of persisted objects stored by a node across all apps.
+`graph` is the set of persisted objects stored by a node across all apps.

 Constraints: